Is erysipelas treatable? How to treat erysipelas at home

 • sometimes vomiting, nausea, diarrhea and even sometimes anorexia are possible.

-Here is what the erysipelas on the leg looks like.
-After the first signs, after a day (not later), burning, pain, tension are added, the affected area begins to redden and swell.
+This is what a erysipelas on a leg looks like.
+After the first signs, after a day (no later), burning, pain, tension are added, the affected area begins to redden and swell.

 Types and forms of erysipelas on the leg

-Forms of leg inflammation are distributed according to the nature of local changes:
+The forms of inflammation of the legs are distributed according to the nature of local changes:

-1. Erythematous form- the area that is affected begins to blush.
+1. Erythematous form– the affected area begins to turn red.
 In this case, the erythema that has just appeared will be higher than the skin itself.
-It has well-defined boundaries.
+It has clearly defined boundaries.
 Its main difference is irregular shape edges and very bright, even coloring.

-2. Erythematous bullous form- initially looks the same as the first form, although after a couple of days the skin on the site gradually exfoliates.
+2. Erythematous-bullous form– initially looks the same as the first form, although after a couple of days the skin in the area gradually peels off.
 In parallel with this, bubbles form.
 Those, in turn, are filled with liquid without color.
-When the blisters explode their place is taken brown crusts.
-With timely medical care, as soon as the crusts begin to move away, pink, young skin forms in their place.
+When blisters explode, their place is taken brown crusts.
+With timely medical care, as soon as the crusts begin to fall off, pink, youthful skin forms in their place.
 But if help is not provided on time, the depressions under the crusts will gradually turn into trophic ulcers.

 3. Erythematous-hemorrhagic form– it looks almost the same as in the form described above, however, hemorrhage may occur in the affected areas.

-4. Bullous-hemorrhagic form- Outwardly, it is very similar to the erythematous-bullous form.
-The only difference is that the blisters on the skin do not fill up. clear liquid but with blood.
+4. Bullous-hemorrhagic form– outwardly it is very similar to the erythematous-bullous form.
+The only difference is that the blisters on the skin do not fill clear liquid, but with blood.

-Erysipelas is a dangerous infectious disease that affects the skin and tissue located under it.
+Erysipelas is a dangerous infectious disease that affects the skin and the tissue located underneath it.
 The disease does not go away on its own and requires mandatory medical intervention and treatment.

 Causes

 Inflammatory processes can occur at any age.
-Streptococcus is the cause of this rapidly spreading disease.
-For the development of erysipelas disease on the leg, it is not enough for microorganisms to enter the skin, because not everyone who gets streptococcus develops a disease.
-For the appearance of this disease, a number of factors are required that contribute to reproduction:
+This rapidly spreading disease is caused by streptococci.
+For the development of erysipelas on the leg, it is not enough for microorganisms to enter the skin, because not everyone who gets streptococcus develops the disease.
+For the appearance of this disease, a number of factors are necessary that promote reproduction:

 Mechanical damage: